cloud-gov/cg-site/content/docs/services/cloud-gov-service-account.md

 cf service-key my-service-account my-service-key
 ```

 This will create a cloud.gov service account and make the credentials available to you via a service key.
 Keep these credentials secure.
 If they’re compromised, the way to invalidate the credentials is to delete the service key (you can create another, and it will have a fresh set of credentials).
-Each service key that you bind to your instance creates a separate service account with different credentials; you can create as many services keys per instance as you like. <!-- this advice should match on /docs/apps/continuous-deployment/ + /docs/services/cloud-gov-service-account/ + /docs/services/cloud-gov-identity-provider/ -->
+Each service key that you bind to your instance creates a separate service account with different credentials; you can create as many service keys per instance as you like. <!-- this advice should match on /docs/services/cloud-gov-service-account/ + /docs/services/cloud-gov-identity-provider/ -->

 After you create one of these service keys, you will see a new "user" in your org and space with a name made of 36 letters, numbers, and dashes as its unique identifier, similar to `f6ab4cfb-6e6c-4b10-8585-3f39e740905c`.
 In your event logs, its actions will display as actions by `service-account@cloud.gov`.